kilfour/QuickFuzzr/Docs/C_BeautifullyCarvedObjects/BeautifullyCarvedObjects.md

 When QuickFuzzr does this, it adheres to the following (adjustable) conventions:
 - Primitive properties are generated using their default `Fuzzr` equivalents.
 - Enumerations are filled using `Fuzzr.Enum<T>()`.
-- Object properties are recursively generated where possible.
+- Object properties are generated where possible.

 Example:
 ```csharp